Accurate Linear Cutting-Plane Relaxations for ACOPF: Convex Relaxations and Power Losses

-\begin{theorem}[Theorem 1.2.11~\cite{bienstock15}] Consider any relaxation to an ACOPF instance that includes, or implies, active power flow balance constraints \eqref{SOCP:activepowerbal}.
+\begin{theorem}[Theorem 1.2.11~\cite{bienstock15}] Consider any relaxation to an ACOPF instance that includes, or implies, active power flow balance constraints \eqref{AC:activepowerbal}.
 Then \begin{itemize} \item[(a)]The sum of active-power generation minus negative active power losses amounts equals the sum of active-power loads plus positive active-power losses.
 Furthermore, there exists a family of flow-carrying paths that accounts for all the flows in the subdivided network. \item[(b)] There is a similar statement regarding reactive power flows (paraphrased here for brevity).
 The sum of reactive-power generation amounts plus the sum of reactive-power generated by line shunt elements, equals the sum of reactive-power loads and losses.
 Furthermore, there exist a family of paths that account for all reactive-power generation, loads, and losses.
 Each path has as origin a generator (with positive reactive-power generation) or a shunt element, and as destination a bus with a positive reactive-power load or a line loss.
-If all shunt susceptances are zero, then each path has a bus with positive reactive-power generation as origin. \end{itemize} \end{theorem} The relevance of (a) is that if negative losses are present, then total generation is smaller than total loads -- effectively, the negative losses amount to a source of free generation and directly contribute to a lower objective value for ACOPF than should be feasible.
+If all shunt susceptances are zero, then each path has a bus with positive reactive-power generation as origin. \end{itemize} \end{theorem} The relevance of (a) is that when negative losses are present, then total generation may be smaller than total loads -- effectively, the negative losses amount to a source of free generation and directly contribute to a lower objective value for ACOPF than AC feasible.
 While this point is also made in~\cite{coffrin+etal16a} regarding a particular relaxation, the above theorem provides a clear explanation for this fact that applies to \textit{any} relaxation.

-More concretely, suppose we remove, from the SOC relaxation, just one of the SOC constraints, say for branch $\{\hat k, \hat m\}$, obtaining a weaker relaxation; and suppose that, furthermore, the branch limits $U^2_{km}$ are large (the usual case).
-Then it is quite likely that the loss on $\{\hat k, \hat m\}$ will be negative in the weakened relaxation -- precisely because that phenomenon would allow a solution with less generation, and thus, lower cost, than otherwise possible.
+As an experiment, suppose we remove, from the Jabr relaxation, just one of the SOC constraints, say for branch $\{\hat k, \hat m\}$, thus obtaining a weaker relaxation; and suppose that, furthermore, the branch limits $U_{km}$ are large (the usual case).
+Then, as we substantiate next, it is quite likely that the loss on $\{\hat k, \hat m\}$ will be negative in the weakened relaxation and the value of the relaxation will be (much) weaker -- precisely because that phenomenon would allow a solution with less generation, and thus, lower cost, than otherwise possible.